KJHJason/Cultured-Downloader-CLI/README.md

 This program has only been tested on Windows 10.
 Hence, if you encounter any issues on other operating systems, I may not be able to help you.

+## Known Issue

+- File access denied error when downloading...
+  - This is caused by the antivirus program on your PC, blocking the program from executing normally.
+  - `go run .` will not work as it will be blocked by the antivirus program.
+Hence, you will need to build the program first and then run it.
+    - By running `go build .` in the src directory of the project, it will build the program and create an executable file.
+    - Please exclude `Cultured-Downloader-CLI.exe` or the compiled version of the program from your antivirus software as it can be flagged as a malware or ransomware.

 ## Disclaimers

 - Cultured Downloader is not liable for any damages caused.